-Transboundary risks, interactions between commodity and financial markets, market imperfections, non-linear socio-economic responses, and loss of ecosystem services, may amplify losses for European economies.
-Available models may underestimate the full costs of climate change as they generally neglect systemic risks, tipping points, indirect and intangible losses and limits to adaptation (Dafermos et al., 2018; Lamperti et al., 2018; van Ginkel et al., 2020; Dasgupta et al., 2021; Ercin et al., 2021; Piontek et al., 2021).
-With increasing global warming, compound, low likelihood, or unprecedented extremes such as the European dry and hot summer 2018 or the extreme rainfall following storm Desmond in the UK in 2015, become more frequent (AR6 WGI Cross-Chapter Box 11.2).
-These events can have catastrophic consequences for Europe, but the extent of economic and non-economic damages and losses remain largely uncertain.
+Transboundary risks, interactions between commodity and financial markets, market imperfections, non-linear socioeconomic responses and loss of ecosystem services may amplify losses for European economies.
+Available models may underestimate the full costs of climate change as they generally neglect systemic risks, tipping points, indirect and intangible losses, and limits to adaptation (Dafermos et al., 2018; Lamperti et al., 2018; van Ginkel et al., 2020; Dasgupta, 2021; Ercin et al., 2021; Piontek et al., 2021).
+With increasing global warming, compound, low likelihood, or unprecedented extremes such as the European dry and hot summer of 2018 or the extreme rainfall following storm Desmond in the UK in 2015, become more frequent (AR6 WGI Cross-Chapter Box 11.2).
+These events could have catastrophic consequences for Europe, but the extent of economic and non-economic damages and losses remain largely uncertain.

-13.11 Societal Adaptation to Climate Change across Regions, Sectors and Scales
+13.11 Societal Adaptation to Climate Change Across Regions, Sectors and Scales

-Building on our sectoral analysis in previous sections, this section looks across European sectors, vulnerable groups, and regions to assess how climate change impacts are being responded to in general by state (Section 13.11.1) and non-state (Section 13.11.2) actors, and their synergies and dependencies.
-Sections 13.11.3 assess if and how system transformations have emerged and implications for the SDGs and climate resilient development pathways (CRDPs).
+Building on our sectoral analysis in previous sections, this section looks across European sectors, regions and vulnerable groups to assess how climate-change impacts are being responded to generally by state (Section 13.11.1) and non-state (Section 13.11.2) actors, and their synergies and dependencies.
+Section 13.11.3 assesses if and how system transformations have emerged and implications for the SDGs and climate resilient development pathways (CRDPs).